jlevy/lft/README.md

 This too won't change.

-## The Future of Software Development
+## The Future of Software Engineering

 Now we've talked about the essential facts that seem inherent to how and why humans build software, it's time to ask what *is* changing?